IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 In addition to setting up OAuth on your laptop for real per above, you can also use a dev/debug mode:

-``http://localhost:8080/api/admin/settings/:DebugOAuthAccountType -X PUT -d RANDOM_EMAIL2``
+``curl http://localhost:8080/api/admin/settings/:DebugOAuthAccountType -X PUT -d RANDOM_EMAIL2``

 For a list of possible values, please "find usages" on the settings key above and look at the enum.